VelimirMueller/VelimirMueller/README.md

 ## 👋 Hi, I’m @VelimirMueller - Frontend/Fullstack Engineer

-I'm a passionate software developer with 5+ years of experience building modern web applications with clean code, thoughtful UI/UX, and scalable backend systems.
-My focus is on crafting smooth user experiences, performant APIs, and maintainable architectures.
+I'm a passionate (senior) software engineer with several years of experience building modern web applications with clean code, thoughtful UI/UX, and scalable backend systems.
+My focus is on crafting smooth user experiences, performant APIs, and maintainable architectures and I am a huge fan of TDD.

 I enjoy working across the stack — from intuitive Vue.js frontends to secure Flask and Quarkus backends.
 Recently, I've been diving into AI/ML-powered apps, applying natural language processing and image classification in real-world tools.